Default Files

-A CCS project for embedded programs takes in source files or resources and generates an output executable file.
-A typical project consists of source files (C/C++/assembly), linker command file and a runtime support library, at a minimum.
+A Code Composer Studio project for embedded applications contains source files and other inputs and generates an output executable file or library.
+A typical project consists of source files (C/C++/assembly), linker command file and a runtime support library.
 A TI-RTOS or SYS/BIOS project will additionally contain a BIOS configuration file.
 After the build process, an output executable file is created.
 In most cases a linker map file is also generated by default.
 Depending on the project settings and options, other output files may be optionally generated.
 This page describes some of these files and their significance.

 For more information on the build flow itself, please refer to this [Project Build](https://software-dl.ti.com/ccs/esd/documents/users_guide/ccs_project-management.html#main-build) page.